intel/cloud-client-ai-service-framework/doc/src/part11/README.md

 *infer_image_v1(images, image_channel, additionalInput, xmls, backendEngine, rawDetectionResults, remoteServerInfo)*

 This image API is encouraged to be used for image inference.
-It supports different inference backend engines, such as  PENVINO, PYTORCH, TENSORFLOW or ONNX runtime.
+It supports different inference backend engines, such as  PENVINO, PYTORCH, TENSORFLOW, PADDLE or ONNX runtime.
 It is mapped to C++ image API, irt_infer_from_image().
 Please refer to 10.4.3 for C++ image API.

 2) parameters